Meeting Braille Authority Standards: Why Braillo Quality Matters

 Why Paper Quality Matters

 Braille quality is also directly influenced by the paper used in production.
 If the paper cannot properly hold the embossed dot, the braille will degrade over time through handling and use.
+This relationship between materials and output is explored in the braille paper guide.

 Consistency Across Production